DesigningOpenDemocracy/DesigningOpenDemocracy.github.io-old2/_posts/2000-01-05-resources.md

 # Resources

+## Wiki

+We have a wiki where you can contribute information of various democracy projects of note [https://wiki.designingopendemocracy.com](https://wiki.designingopendemocracy.com)

 ## Youtube Channel

 We have a youtube channel where we post any videos recordings of meetings and events [Click here to browse our video list at YouTube](https://www.youtube.com/channel/UCqIo0VC_zHyPjzNKIafGJpg/featured)